 Internships are opportunities for students to work in communication-related positions in the community and receive academic credit for that work.They provide a way for students to maximize their communication background and their understanding of concepts, theories, models and frameworks within the communication discipline.
-Internships also can lead to jobs.
-(Read what three alumnae say about their success.)

 The Communication Department strongly recommends that communication majors complete an internship.
 Generally, students complete internships throughout the greater Denver area, but internship opportunities are also available across the United States.
 Our students have completed internships in Los Angeles (Transworld Media, Cartoon Network), Chicago (Jam Productions), and New York (CBS News, Prada).